Existence and obstructions for the curvature on compact manifolds with boundary: Curvature functions for surfaces with boundary

 \section{Curvature functions for surfaces with boundary}

-The main goal of this section is to study the problem of prescribe the Gaussian and geodesic curvature in surfaces with boundary from a conformal viewpoint.
+The main goal of this section is to study the prescribed Gaussian and geodesic curvature problem in surfaces with boundary from a conformal viewpoint.
 The focus of our results concerns the case in which at least one of the curvatures is zero.
-First we will prove the Theorem \ref{teoa}, and then we will address the problem of prescribe the curvatures in a conformal class.
+First we will prove Theorem \ref{teoa}, and then we will address the problem of prescribing the curvatures in a conformal class.

-In order to prove the Theorem \ref{teoa}, some preliminary results are needed.
-The first describes the $L^p$ and the $W^{1/2,p}$ closure of the orbit of functions under the group of diffeomorphisms of $M$.
+First we describe the $L^p$ and the $W^{1/2,p}$ closure of the orbit of functions under the group of diffeomorphisms of $M$.

 \begin{lemma}[Approximation Lemma \cite{CV}] Let $(M^n,g)$ be a Riemannian manifold with nonempty boundary of dimension $n\geq 2$. \begin{itemize} \item[(a)] Let $f\in C^{\infty}(\partial M)\cap W^{\frac{1}{2},p}(\partial M).$ Given $h\in W^{\frac{1}{2},p}(\partial M),$ if $\min f\leq h(x)\leq\max f $ on $\partial M$, then for all $\varepsilon>0$ there exists a diffeomorphism $\varphi$ of $M$ such that, for $p>2n,$ we have that